-While the audience for this paper is largely other foundations, many of the themes and considerations in this paper are applicable to other sectors well beyond journalism and media.
+Many of the themes and considerations in this paper are applicable to funders in other sectors.
 As such, we are sharing this work with the broader field.
-We think this is important both for transparency and accountability, and because we hope others can learn alongside us.
+We think this is important both for the sake of transparency and accountability, and because we hope others can learn alongside us.
+This paper is just the start of our learning journey.
+We welcome any comments about lessons learned from other national-local partnerships.